bbauska/W3Cx-2of5/README.md

 <!DOCTYPE html>
 ```

-In other words, the first thing the browser sees is the declaration
+<p>In other words, the first thing the browser sees is the declaration
 "This is an HTML5 file, in case you were wondering".
 It may seem tedious
 to put this at the top of every file, but believe me, it used to be
 worse.
 You probably noticed that it doesn't say "!DOCTYPE HTML5" but